Apply for a new premises licence

 - advertise the application in the local press, complying with our guidance

-If you seeing a 'Please wait...' message when viewing the application form, you need to read our guidance on how to open the application form.
+If you seeing a 'Please wait...' message when viewing the application form, it means you are opening the document in a browser, rather than in dedicated Adobe software.
+You can read our guidance on how to open the application form.

 When you make your application, you will need to provide a number of documents.

 - an operating schedule

 - consent from your Designated Premises Supervisor (DPS)

 You can print this form